catenglaender/marp-presentations/2023/DevConf-September/the-ui-everyone-wants/the-ui-everyone-wants.md

 ---

-So this presentation is in large parts actually about
+Making good UI can often be about...

 * identifying sources of frustration with regards to using and coding the UI in ILIAS
-* evaluating what who gains what from minimizing them
+* evaluating who gains what from minimizing them
 * evaluating what effort it takes to minimize them

 ---